 - it is filling/satisfying

 - it freezes well!
 Since this recipe feeds a lot of people, I will just make it for my husband and I and freeze the rest for a rainy day…or sunny, whatevs 😉

 We have two other chili recipes on the blog because, well, we like chili obviously.
 Here we have our classic bean-filled “Gameday Chili“.
 We also have a Paleo Sweet Potato Chili which is also Whole30 approved but, if I am being honest I am not the biggest fan of sweet potatoes swimming around in my chili.
 You either love it or you don’t.
 I want my chili savory only, please!
-Which is where this recipe comes into play–here I am sharing my favorite way to Whole30 Chili.
+This is where this Whole30 + Paleo Approved Chili recipe comes into play; here I am sharing my favorite way to Whole30 Chili.
 Lots of veggies, lots of meat, lots of spice.
 Just how I like it!
 Enjoy!